ccoutant/dwarf-locations/016-overlay-composite-location-descriptions.md

 >     resulting composite may be larger than the original base storage
 >     and any gaps between the extent of the base storage and the
 >     overlay are undefined.
+>

+> *The composite storage created with overlays can be layered on top
+> of other composite storage.
+This can conceptually be thought of as
+> recursively applying one overlay on top of another.
+However, an
+> inplementation may evaluate multiple overlays iterately so long as
+> the observable result is the same as if they had been evaluated
+> recursively.*

 ### Section 8.7.1 "DWARF Expressions"